-As I have grown in my professional life, I have improved my communication and leadership skills.
+As I have grown in my professional life, I have improved on my own communication and leadership skills.
 In my role at the Kelley School, I need to relay detailed information in a way that can be clearly understood by prospective students and their families.
 These students come from a broad range of backgrounds and cultures, so I must always be ready to meet them where they are.
 Additionally, I supervise student works and advise student organizations.
 As a leader, I find it important to ensure I am communicating what needs to be done, but I must also place trust in others to complete the task.
 I also make sure they know I am there for any assistance they may need along the way.
 I know these skills I’ve developed would be an asset in pursuing a degree through the International and Comparative Education program.